randy3k/homebrew-r/README.md

 ## Installation for rstudio-server

-Although this tap should also work for Linuxbrew, but we will focus on macOS Homebrew.
+Although this formula should also work for Linuxbrew, but we will focus on macOS Homebrew.

 1. get Homebrew from https://brew.sh